macuject/.github/PULL_REQUEST_TEMPLATE.md

 | Wide screen  | IMG    | IMG   |
 | Small screen | IMG    | IMG   |

+## UAT

+Delete me: Does this PR require UAT e.g. by the product or medical team?
+If so, please describe the testing required and undertaken.
+If not needed delete this entire section.

 ## Data

 Delete me: Does this PR require database, data migration or data flow change?
 Describe the changes required and testing undertaken.
 If not needed delete this entire section.